ISE-GenAI-TechX25-Section-A/CatLovers_A5/README.md

-# TODO: Replace with your team name
+# TODO: CatLovers_A5

 ## Our Team
 TODO: Replace with your team members
+Oluwatobi Olajide

 ## How to run the streamlit app